Rekiranta/My-dev-portfolio/localstack-sqs-dynamodb-iac/README.md

 ﻿# LocalStack IaC: SQS -> Python Consumer -> DynamoDB

-A tiny event-ingestion project that runs fully on your laptop.
+A tiny event ingestion project that runs fully on your laptop.

 Terraform creates a queue (SQS) and a table (DynamoDB) inside LocalStack.
 Then Python scripts: